coasys/ad4m-cli/README.md

 This has created and published a new language with the address `QmYS6BSJQyy3NpgCPYUn5x9mzUDQRA7GURvwqcScZX8Vyg`.

-Let's have a look at it's meta information:
+Let's have a look at its meta information:

 ```
 ad4m languages meta QmYS6BSJQyy3NpgCPYUn5x9mzUDQRA7GURvwqcScZX8Vyg